88plug/manjaro-headless/README.md

 # Upload ISO to your host
-Upload the Manjaro Minimal with XFCE ISO to Vultr or your hosting provider/server and Use host console to install with default options, including a normal user and password.
+Upload the Manjaro Minimal with XFCE ISO to Vultr or your hosting provider/server and use host console to install with default options, including a normal user and password.

 https://manjaro.org/downloads/official/xfce/
 (Click "Download Minimal")